-• Time consists of one period that starts "now" and ends one year "later".

-- The default-free and credit-risky debt mature at the end of one year. - The tenor for the coupon is one year.
+- Time consists of one period that starts "now" and ends one year "later. - The default-free and credit-risky debt mature at the end of one year. - The tenor for the coupon is one year.
 Let c denote the coupon rate and r the default free simple interest rate. - The bond defaults, with risk-neutral probability π .
-If it defaults, the bondholder recovers the fraction ρ of the promised payment of interest and repayment of principal. - 1.
+If it defaults, the bondholder recovers the fraction $\rho < 1$ of the promised payment of interest and repayment of principal. - 1.
 Assuming that the risky bond trades today at par, compute the fair coupon rate c in the one-period binomial model implied by these statements. - 2.
-Compute the fair credit spread. - 3.
-In the two-period/two year binomial model, compute today's price of an option to purchase a one year credit risky bond one year from now for its par value. - 4.
+Compute the fair credit spread $\log(1+c) \log(1+r)$. - 3.
+In the two-period/two year binomial model, compute today's price of an option to purchase a one year credit risky bond one year from now for \$0.50. - 4.
 Compute the value of the premium and default legs of a 4 year CDS for protection on the 4 year default risky bond with annual coupons c.

 Exercise 8.
-Compute the following contracts in the exponential default model with parameter λ .
+Compute the following contracts in the exponential default model with parameter λ and constant interest rate r.